Our approach to marketing your home.

 6. Market Monitoring and Feedback to Client

 During any property's initial exposure to the market, considerable information and data comes to our attention that was not available at first.
 Bethany's job in representing a seller is to monitor the pulse of the market on a daily basis, to analyze the performance of the client's property against its competitors, and to give the seller client feedback concerning the process.
 Is the property getting regular showings?
 Are comments being heard about how the property shows that should be taken to heart?
 Are similar properties selling, or is the market segment temporarily quiet?
 Of those properties that have recently sold, how do they compare with our marketing project?

 7. Marketing Review Conferences

 Every marketing plan, no matter with what care it was prepared, merits regular review.
 The market monitoring process described in the paragraph above frames the agenda for these meetings.
 Generally held at three-week intervals, Bethany will review progress toward the sales goal.
 She presents current market data and an analysis of the results of marketing efforts to date.
 The agenda includes discussion of any necessary re-positioning of the property in the marketplace and adjustments to the marketing plan.

 Purchase and Sale Agreement Negotiation

 1. Effective Representation

 Critical moments occur in the early stages of negotiation, even before a written offer is received.
 "Pregnant questions" from a buyer or the buyer's real estate licensee signal serious interest.
 What is said (and left unsaid) helps to shape the negotiation which follows.
-As much art as skill, Bethany has honed her negotiating skills for 13 years, doing 50-70 transactions per year.
+As much art as skill, Bethany has honed her negotiating since 2005.
 This is "in the trenches" experience at effective representation.